justinmayer/django-autoslug/README.rst

 ---------

 This application was initially created by Andy Mikhailenko and then improved by other developers.
-They are listed in `AUTHORS`.
+They are listed in `AUTHORS.rst`.

 Please feel free to file issues and/or submit patches.

-See `CONTRIBUTING` for hints related to the preferred workflow.
+See `CONTRIBUTING.rst` for hints related to the preferred workflow.

 Licensing
 ---------